gouthambs/karuth-source/content/articles/2016/quantlib-notebook-docker.md

 seconds.
 Think of this as the same as downloading an installer for a software.

-Once you have the image downloaded, you can run quantlib-python notebooks by donig the following:
+Once you have the image downloaded, you can run quantlib-python notebooks by doing the following:

+	docker run -d -p 8888:8888 --mount src=<your notebook folder>,target=/home/notebooks,type=bind --name ql_notebook gbalaraman/quantlib-notebook

+If you are using latest docker images published by Luigi, you should mount to `/notebooks` folder on the container.
+So in all it would look like:

+	docker run -d -p 8888:8888 --mount src=<your notebook folder>,target=/notebooks,type=bind --name ql_notebook2 lballabio/quantlib-notebook

+Those using older docker versions, you had to do this:
 	docker run -d -p 8888:8888 -v <your notebook folder>:/home/notebooks/ --name ql_notebook gbalaraman/quantlib-notebook

 The above command runs the image "gbalaraman/quantlib-notebook" as a daemon (-d) and will forward the port 8888 in the container to the port 8888 in localhost (-p 8888:8888).